 1. Simplified meals

 I no longer feel the pressure to cook elaborate meals from scratch with vegetables of every colour in the rainbow every night of the week.
 I am content with a much simpler menu.
 The 5 Ingredients cooking trend is my newest best friend!
+(I cook from this cookbook several times a week!)
 We still love fresh, good quality food, but I avoid the meals that have a long list of ingredients and use multiple pans to prepare.
 We eat simple meat and veggies or salad that can be prepared quickly and easily with minimal fuss and washing up.

-Is meal planning and cooking stressing you out?
-Take some time to sit down with a cuppa and a note book and think outside the box for a solution that will work for you.
-I have a good friend who has set a rotating 3 week meal plan with a pre-populated internet grocery list.
+Are meal planning and cooking stressing you out?
+Take some time to sit down with a cuppa and a notebook and think outside the box for a solution that will work for you.
+I have a good friend who has set a rotating 3-week meal plan with a pre-populated internet grocery list.
 She just has to click the 'Week One' order, and her meals for the week are sorted.

 2. Simplified calendar